pranavkorkonda2/ICS-32---Direct-Messaging-Chat/README.md

-PROJECT: ICS 32 DISTRIBUTED SOCIAL MESSENGER (ASSIGNMENT 5)
+DISTRIBUTED SOCIAL MESSENGER - TCP Client-Server Messaging Application

 AUTHOR: PRANAV KORKONDA

-STUDENT ID: 20366897

 GOT QUESTIONS?
 EMAIL ME: pkorkond@uci.edu

 1. OVERVIEW & ENGINEERING SCOPE
 This application is a desktop-based Direct Messaging (DM) client that interfaces with a Distributed Social Server using a custom TCP/IP protocol.
 While the front-end provides a full-featured GUI for users to manage profiles and exchange messages, the back-end is engineered for high-reliability data handling.

-As a Computer Engineering (CpE) focused project, it emphasizes the intersection of hardware-software communication, specifically focusing on asynchronous networking protocols and local data persistence—skills directly applicable to satellite avionics and ground-station telemetry.
+It emphasizes the intersection of hardware-software communication, specifically focusing on asynchronous networking protocols and local data persistence

 2. MODULAR ARCHITECTURE
 The project is divided into several modules to ensure a strict separation of concerns, mimicking professional systems integration:

 GUI (a5.py): A Tkinter-based interface.
 It handles user input and displays conversations with dynamic left/right message alignment.
-A background polling mechanism is implemented using the .after() method to check for new server telemetry every 5 seconds without blocking the main UI thread.
+A background polling mechanism is implemented using the .after() method to poll for new messages every 5 seconds without blocking the main UI thread.

 LOGIC (ds_messenger.py): This is the "engine" of the app.
 The DirectMessenger class abstracts the complexity of socket connections and the "Join" authentication flow, mapping raw server data into Python DirectMessage objects.